villeneuvelab/documentation/docs/project-space/neuroimaging-softwares.md

 **Due to an issue within `/software/soft.computecanada.ca.sh` this will break the loading if you use `tmux` or the VNC server.
 Just comment the line `export BASHRC_READ=1`.
 This will be fixed when beluga comes online**

+# Python3 environment

+A multi purpose python3 environment exists on the server for running scripts interactively.
+You can use it with `module load PythonenvVilleneuve`.

+It should not be used to run within jobs.
+For that, create your own environment to control your modules version.
+See [Compute Canada documentation][python-doc] for more information.

 # Loading the default modules the old way

 Deprecated